TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 You must choose starter plants that will offer high yields.
 You can start with potatoes.
 In a single five-gallon bucket you can yield a large number of potatoes using potting soil and straw mix.
 Since potatoes provide the maximum calories per square foot, it’s a good idea to have potatoes as your starter plant.
 They will germinate in less than a month and just reseed them constantly to keep them keeping.
 You will feel really satisfied after your efforts yield results.

 If you are not keen on potatoes then you can weigh other alternatives like bush beans and snap peas.
 Bush beans boast a very high yield and are quite easy to grow.
 You can also opt for lettuce mix as they are easy to grow.
 The key components of bio-intensive agriculture are continuous harvest and resowing.
 It is not at all difficult to replicate the same on a small scale at home.

 Word of caution

 It is common knowledge that urban areas are bereft of beneficial organisms.
-There are no ladybugs to eat the aphids or bees which will acts as pollinators.
+There are no ladybugs to eat the aphids or bees which will act as pollinators.
 You can but ladybugs to control the aphids.
 You can even release a large clutch of them in the neighborhood.
 To tackle the problem of pollination or rather the lack of it, you can establish a mason bee block near the garden.
-These pollinators are typically friendly; they don’t produce honey and do not need much shelter.
+These pollinators are typically friendly; they don’t produce honey and do not need a significant amount of shelter.
 The good thing is that they do not sting either.

 The preceding was a guest post by Claudia.
 She loves writing on luxury and technology.
 She recently read an article on ecofriend that attracted her attention.
 These days she is busy in her research work for bornrich.